 Allow for several payment methods.

 Having various methods of payment gives your clients a lot of flexibility.
-Furthermore, having a payment method that is preferable to them can get you repeat businesses, unlike someone without their preferred method.
+Furthermore, having a payment method that is preferable to them can get you to repeat business, unlike someone without their preferred method.
 For instance, as a freelancer, you should strive to allow for mediums such as bank transfers, credit card payments, online payment channels such as Payoneer and PayPal, etc.

 Communicate terms upfront